 Civil ceremonies are marriages which are non-religious.
 These ceremonies are conducted by a Civil Marriage Celebrant who has been appointed by the Australian Commonwealth Attorney General.
-Marriages can be solemnised at any location in Australia pursuant to sub section 39 (2) of the Marriage Act 1961.
+Marriages can be solemnised at any location within Australia pursuant to the Marriage Act 1961.

 How much notice do I have to give?